What is in this leaflet

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.

 Keep this leaflet with the medicine.
 You may want to read it again.

 What this medicine is used for

-- help prevent the body from rejecting transplanted organs (e.g. a heart or kidney)
+Azathioprine is used to help prevent the body from rejecting transplanted organs, such as a heart or kidney.

-- treat other diseases called autoimmune diseases where your immune system is reacting against your own body.
+It is also used to treat autoimmune diseases, where your immune system is reacting against your own body.
 These include:

 - severe rheumatoid arthritis